tiagogmfreire/flow_chabot/README.md

 ## Backend

-The backend was developed using Python managed by uv with Fastapi and Langchain.
+The backend was developed using Python managed by [uv](https://docs.astral.sh/uv/) with Fastapi and Langchain.

+Make sure (uv is installed)[https://docs.astral.sh/uv/getting-started/installation/], then run:

 ```BASH
 uv sync